Year End Accounts Page 3: Balance Sheet

 A balance sheet is only a snapshot of a business’ financial position on one particular day.
-It is so-called because there is a debit entry and a credit entry for everything (but one entry may be to the profit and loss account), so the total value of the assets is always the same value as the total of the liabilities.
+It is called a balance sheet because there is a debit entry and a credit entry for everything (but one entry may be to the profit and loss account), so the total value of the assets is always the same value as the total of the liabilities.

 The balance sheet will show: